 5. Email - firstname.lastname@example.org used to communicate messages about activities within the club.
 Please make sure your email is up to date.

 6. A Facebook 'Group' - www.facebook.com/groups/brightonphoenix/ - This is a two way method of communication and is only open to club members, not the general public.
 To be a member you need a Facebook account - something that you can set up with the minimum info and then never add anything to if you don't want to.
 Once done you can join the club's Facebook Group and any posts will be automatically emailed to you - no need to look at the actual Facebook site unless you want to reply!
 It's a great way to find other club members who might like an early morning swim, a Sunday cycle or a Saturday afternoon run over the Downs!

-My main tasks are to look after the club email account, answer enquiries from the public and provide admin support to the Board. i started running (trying to beat the bus) to and from school nearly 60 years ago but didn't race regularly or train systematically until I joined Phoenix three years ago.
-Half marathons and all Sussex Grand Prix races are my special interest.
+My main tasks are to look after the club email account, answer enquiries from the public and provide admin support to the Board.
+Keen runner since primary school days, but moved up several gears since joining Phoenix 3 years ago.
+Favourite races:half marathons and all the Sussex Grand Prix